caprover/caprover/docs/one-click-apps.md

 ## Connecting to Databases

 Note that since all these applications are Docker containers, you can have multiple MySQL databases on running on port 3306 without having any conflict.
+If you want to connect to two different MySQL databases, from a PHP app, where both PHP and MySQLs are under the same instance of CaptainDuckDuck, you can use `srv-captain--mysqlappname1:3306` `srv-captain--mysqlappname2:3306`.

 However, if you want to connect to your database from a remote machine (e.g. your laptop) you need to map a container port to a server port.
 In that case, you have to map two different ports on the server, for example:
 - Port 1001 of the server goes to mysql-1 port 3306